-12.1 Where the defendant is an individual and Northampton County Court is not their home court, the court will transfer the claim to the defendant’s home court –
+12.1 Where the defendant is an individual and the claim has not been sent to a County Court hearing centre, the claim will be sent to the defendant’s home court –

 (4) if either party makes an application which cannot be dealt with without a hearing.